 6. Apple Cider Vinegar

 Apple cider vinegar is a tasty homemade ingredient found in salad dressings.
-Read more on this study, which shows that you can use apple cider vinegar to manage mild yeast infections on the skin.
+This study shows that you can use apple cider vinegar to manage mild yeast infections on the skin.

 To make apple cider vinegar at home, simply mix 50% apple cider vinegar with 50% water in a clean spray bottle.
 For itchy pet paws, use the apple cider vinegar solution for a nice and relaxed paw soak for about 5 minutes.